What are Health Saving Accounts?

 When ordering glasses, remember to browse the upgrade options such as Premium Anti-Reflective coatings, Polarized filters (sunglasses), Hi-Index lens materials and Light Sensitive add-ons.
 With so many lens options you’ll be sure to find the right package to fit your budget and needs.

 You can even spend your HSA/FSA funds on qualified purchases for your spouse, children or any other dependent that you claim on your taxes.
 If your child is grown and they are no longer being claimed as dependents but they are still on your health insurance, you can still use your HSA/FSA funds on them so long as they will be 26 by the end of the current year.

-Hopefully this clears things up and makes the end of the year rush a little less stressful.
-If you have a current glasses or contact lens prescription you can start shopping today for yourself or for one of your dependents.
+Hopefully, this clears things up and makes the end of the year rush a little less stressful.
+If you have a current glasses or contact lens prescription you can start shopping today for yourself or one of your dependents.
 Teenagers are notorious for waiting until the last minute to tell you they are all out of contacts so be sure to check their current status.

 16 Things Most People Don’t Know About that You Should Buy Now to Save Thousands Later

 Making Money from Home: “7 Critical Question Most Forget to Ask Themselves”